Jushsh/python-beginner/README.md

 ## Project: Calculator

-Thsi is a simple calculator start by picking your operation +, -, *, /
+This is a simple calculator start by picking your operation +, -, *, /

+## Project: budget/finance tracker

+this really help u track your finace with my project

 ### How to Run